AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-field-order.md

 ### [Page controls](#tab/tabid-1)

-1. Select the field that you want to order within your field set.
+1. Select the field that you want to reorder within your field set.

 1. Select **Arrow up** ![arrow up](../../_icons/default/arrow-up.svg) or **Arrow down** ![arrow down](../../_icons/default/arrow-down.svg) to move the field to the desired position within the field set.

 ### [Drag and drop](#tab/tabid-2)

-To reorder data fields within a data field set, drag and drop a field to its desired position
+To reorder data fields within a data field set, you can also drag and drop a field to its desired position.

 **Drag and drop fields**